 By responding to medical interview questions confidently and proving you know what you are getting yourself into, you’re showing the interviewers that you’ve got the necessary coping mechanisms to deal with the challenges to come.

-Get an idea of the kinds of things they are learning and what their life is like.
+Talk to existing Med students to get an idea of the kinds of things they are learning and what their life is like.
 What are the good and bad points?
 Try and get a range of opinions if you can.
-Ask your school if they are in contact with any previous medical school applicants from previous years and try asking them what kind of medical interview questions they had.
+Ask your school if they are in contact with any previous Medical School applicants from previous years and try asking them what kind of medical interview questions they had.